-Every parent desires the best for their daughter – to learn the skills necessary to compete in a global environment.
-Job’s Daughters is the place that makes this happen.
+Every parent desires the best for their daughter – to learn the skills necessary to succeed in life.

 Job’s Daughters International enjoys a rich history and produces young women who are prepared to lead, plan activities, events, and service projects, and demonstrate effective public speaking skills.
-It’s part sorority, part professional training ground – Job’s Daughters aims to invest much into the members through a myriad of opportunities and experiences.
+It’s part sorority, part professional training ground.
 There are chapters, called Bethels, all over the world where girls between the ages of 10 and 19 learn the importance of perseverance and develop levels of self-esteem and self-confidence unmatched by any other youth organization.
-Currently, there are approximately 10,500 members in the United States, Canada, Australia, the Philippines and Brazil.
+There are members in the United States, Canada, Australia, the Philippines and Brazil.
 Job’s Daughters has been in British Columbia since 1931, and was the first province to open a Bethel in Canada!

 “Job’s Daughters not only kept me off the streets and away from stupid stuff that kids can get into, it also gave me life-long friendships.
 I gained confidence, self-esteem and respect.
 The friends I made are like sisters.
 Jobies was life-changing for me.

 – Jill, Age 36″

 Our members value their education and we offer bursaries every year to help members with post-secondary expenses.
 Many of our members have pursued higher education.

 Job’s Daughters perform service projects to help their community.
 We actively support the Hearing Impaired Kids Equipment (H.I.K.E.)
 Fund, which purchases hearing assistive devices and equipment for hearing impaired children.
 H.I.K.E. is a cherished focus of our organization.